A Primer On Organic Reactions

-So once you can recognize the key bonds that are forming and breaking in a chemical reaction, the second most important question to ask yourself when learning a new reaction is “how do the electrons move?”
-I have a friendly disagreement with a lot of instructors on this point, since it’s common to claim that this is the actually the most important question.
-I stress bond forming and breaking first because I’ve seen so many students first-hand fail to recognize changes in bonding, and I found that if I tried to talk about electrons to them without establishing the changes in bonding that were occuring, I never got very far.
+[I have a friendly disagreement with a lot of instructors on this point, since it’s common to claim that this is the actually the most important question.
+I stress bond forming and breaking first because I’ve seen so many students first-hand fail to recognize changes in bonding, and I found that if I tried to talk about electrons to them without establishing the changes in bonding that were occurring, I never got very far.]

 Remember: chemistry is all about “opposite charges attract, like charges repel”.
 The nucleus, which is positively charged, is composed of protons.
 Surrounding the nucleus are negatively charged electrons.
 It’s important to note that chemical reactions don’t affect the number of protons (i.e. the nucleus).
 This ain’t nuclear physics!
 Instead, chemical reactions affect the number of electrons around an atom.
 Just like economic transactions are a transfer of currency between two entities, you can kind of think of electrons as the “currency” of chemistry.
 Think of it like this: